777388/OPERATIONFALLGUY/README.md

 I also suggest using selenium to record your typical attack methodology through a a site, and save it as a program to be run upon this programs activation

 This will make you look like the fallguy in an operation in the case of your arrest.
-Just have the police email the provided email on your behalf.
+Just have the police email the secret email on your behalf.
 Or make a phone call to the Telephony API you set up.